HLW International

-HLW is a design, architecture and planning firm headquartered in New York City, with offices in Madison, New Jersey; Stamford, Connecticut; Los Angeles, California; London; and Shanghai.
-HLW is one of the oldest design firms in the United States, tracing its beginnings to 1885.
+HLW is a full-service design firm headquartered in New York City, with offices in Madison, New Jersey; Stamford, Connecticut; Los Angeles and San Francisco, California; West Palm Beach, Florida; and London.
+HLW is one of the oldest continuously operating design firms in the United States.

 Predecessor firms

-Cyrus L. W. Eidlitz (1885-1910)
+Cyrus L. W. Eidlitz (1885–1910)

 The firm traces its origins to 1885, when Cyrus L. W. Eidlitz worked on the design of the Metropolitan Telephone Building on Cortlandt Street between Broadway and Church Street in Manhattan.
 Eidlitz was the son of noted architect and a founder of the American Institute of Architects Leopold Eidlitz and nephew of Marc Eidlitz, a major New York builder.
 The commission began the firm's long association with what was to become the New York Telephone Company and, later, Verizon.

 Works as C.L.W.
 Eidlitz: